tmoesl/lead-conversion-prediction/README.md

 2. **Descriptive Statistics**: Analyzed lead demographics, engagement metrics, and conversion rates to identify patterns in user behavior and interactions.
 3. **Uni/Multivariate Analysis**: Explored individual features and their relationships to uncover key insights on lead conversion and engagement.

-## Machine Learning Models

-1. **Logistic Regression**: Provides a probabilistic framework to predict lead conversion and identify key drivers.
-2. **Decision Tree**: Offers interpretable decision paths while capturing non-linear relationships in the data.
-3. **Random Forest**: Combines multiple decision trees for robust predictions and reduced overfitting.

 ## Data Insights
 Data-driven insights offered a deeper understanding of lead characteristics to enhance targeted strategies and inform strategic decision-making in a competitive market.

-**Demographic Insights**
+1. **Demographic Insights**
     - **Current Occupation**: Professionals lead with a 35.5% conversion rate, followed by unemployed individuals at 26.6%, and students at 11.7%.
 Tailored engagement strategies, particularly for students, can address varying expectations and behaviors.
     - **Age**: Converted leads are typically older, with a median age of 54 compared to 49 for non-converted leads, highlighting the potential of targeting older demographics.
 The overall age range is 18 to 63 years, with a median of 51.

-**Behavioral Engagement**
+2. **Behavioral Engagement**
     - **Time Spent**: Converted leads spend significantly more time on the website (median: ~13 minutes) compared to non-converted leads (median: ~5 minutes), reinforcing the correlation between extended browsing and conversion likelihood.
     - **First Interaction**: Leads interacting through the website convert at 45.6%, far outperforming mobile app interactions (10.5%), underlining the website’s superior engagement potential.
     - **Last Activity**: Website-related activities drive the highest conversion rate at 38.5%, followed by email at 30.3%, while phone interactions trail at 21.3%.
 Prioritizing website engagement is key to enhancing conversions.
     - **Profile Completion**: Conversion rates increase with profile completion, from 7.5% (low completion) to 18.9% (medium) and 41.8% (high).
 Encouraging detailed profile completion presents a clear opportunity to boost conversion rates.

-**Lead Channels**
+3. **Lead Channels**
     - **Referrals**: Despite their high conversation rate of 67.7%, referrals contribute minimally to total conversions, highlighting an underutilized opportunity.
     - **Marketing Channels**: Print, digital media and educational channels perform modestly, with conversion rates between 28% and 33%.

 ## Models’ Performance